 Social Work MA

 Develop the confidence and competence to challenge inequality and safeguard the most vulnerable in society.
-Joining us, you’ll prepare to work in this rewarding profession and gain eligibility to register as a qualified social worker with Social Work England.
+Prepare to work in this rewarding profession and gain eligibility to apply to register with Social Work England to practice as a social worker.

 Ready to change lives for the better?
 If you’re a graduate from a relevant discipline and want to commit to a career in social work, this course is the perfect match for you.